 JULIE: Red flags.
-Now, yes; at the time, no. I didn’t even know what a red flag was.
+Now, yes.
+At the time, no. I didn’t even know what a red flag was.
 I was in love and thought he was wonderful and caring.
 I believed my first impression was way off and wrong.
 I didn’t see anything in the beginning, nothing.
-We had known each other 14 or 15 months before we got married.
+We had known each other fourteen or fifteen months before we got married.
 We didn’t see a lot of each other at first, just on weekends or during the summer when we were in the Guard together.
 But as we grew closer, I didn’t see anything wrong.
 Now I look back and of course I can see red flags, but not at the time.

 JULIE: He was still married.
 He had separated from his wife, but how he acted during that time, how he acted toward her and his two children, should have showed me how he had discarded them.
-For the next 33 years I would be the one to connect with his children because he never did.
-That’s probably the biggest thing – how he acted toward his then still wife and his two children at the time.
+For the next thirty-three years I would be the one to connect with his children because he never did.
+That’s probably the biggest thing: how he acted toward his then still wife and his two children at the time.